readalt10-op/star/README.md

 # star
-hello everyone this is my website and yeah, enjoy all sources, credits, etcetera is given in the weebsite. if needed help, send it in the reccomendation tab :)
+hello everyone this is my website and yeah, enjoy. all sources, credits, etcetera is given in the website. if needed help, send it in the reccomendation tab :)